wp-plugins/nextgen-facebook/readme.txt

 	* Fixed the use of custom images from the user / profile Social Settings metabox.

 == Upgrade Notice ==

+= 8.5.1 =

+Added a new 'ngfb-schema' image size, which inherits the 'ngfb-opengraph' image size values, to avoid any confusion with error messages, etc.

 = 8.5 =